wp-plugins/gravity-forms-list-field-date-picker/readme.txt

 == Description ==

-Adds the ability to make the [Gravity Forms](http://www.gravityforms.com/ "Gravity Forms website") list field use the jQuery datepicker.
+Adds the ability to make the [Gravity Forms](http://www.gravityforms.com/ "Gravity Forms website") list field include a jQuery datepicker.

 The plugin adds a 'Date field' option to each column (when a multiple columns enabled).
 When the 'Date field' option is ticked the field will use the jQuery datepicker on the frontend.